backplane/conex/pylint/README.md

 ### Interactive

-I use this container with something like the following shell function:
+I use this container image with something like the following shell function:

 ```sh